Jeansen/jeansen.github.io/_posts/2018-10-19-upgrade-elementaryos-loki-to-juno.md

     libpam-cap:amd64
     pinentry-curses

 Quite short, isn't it?
 The other packages seem to come from the previous Ubuntu base.
 I have not encrypted my system (cryptsetup-bin) and I do not use btrfs.
 I also do not use IBM's journaled file system technology (jfsutils).
-So I think it is save to say you can ignore the list, except for the package `io.elementary.code`.
+So I think it is safe to say you can ignore the list, except for the package `io.elementary.code`.
 This one replaces the Scratch editor and I suggest you install it.

 ## No Desktop Icons